Stand Up (Jethro Tull album): Releases

 The album was reissued in 1973 by Chrysalis Records.

 In 1989 a MFSL remaster was released, with catalogue number UDCD 524.
 The booklet featured the pop-up woodcut band.

 The album was reissued again in 2001 as a digital remaster, this time with 4 bonus tracks.

 It was reissued on 5 October 2010 as a deluxe edition, including six bonus tracks on disc one, and two additional discs: a CD of live material recorded at Carnegie Hall on 4 November 1970, and a DVD with a DTS surround mix of the concert as well as an Interview with Ian Anderson.
 The material was mixed by Peter Mew at the Abbey Road studios.

-It was released again in November 2016 in a box set with two CDs and one DVD, named Stand Up - The Elevated Edition.
+It was released again in November 2016 in a box set with two CDs and one DVD, named Stand Up – The Elevated Edition.
 The box contains rare and previously unreleased music (such as an alternate take of "Bourée", BBC tracks, radio spots and vintage stereo promo mixes of "Living in the Past" and "Driving Song" previously unreleased on CD) including new stereo and 5.1 mixes of the album and bonus tracks by Steven Wilson, and a live presentation, from a concert in Sweden in 1969 (original mono mix).
 It also includes a 112-page booklet featuring track-by-track annotations by Ian Anderson, an extensive history of the album, rare and unseen photographs and a reproduction of the original pop-up book artwork designed by James Grashow.

-It was re-released again on 180 gram vinyl with the original tracks in February 2017.
+It was re-released again on 180-gram vinyl with the original tracks in February 2017.
 This time it came with the gatefold cover and the "pop up" band inside.

-Reissued on 2 LPs at 45RPM in October 2022 by Analogue Productions.
+Reissued on 2 LPs at 45 rpm in October 2022 by Analogue Productions.
 Mastered and cut by Kevin gray from the original U.K. Island analog tape.
 Plated at QRP with Initial press run at RTI.
 Gatefold "tip on" jacket manufactured by Stoughton Printing, faithfully reproducing the original pop-up of the band members from the initial release.